LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 This little experiment suggests that Reticulated does not employ any crucial implementation techniques that can mitigate the slowdown we observe with Shallow Racket.
-Of course, all we have is a single data point, and this must come thru more clearly in our prose.
-We would hope that this submission and the parallel submission on Shallow Racket's construction inspires the Reticulated team to report data on larger benchmarks than the ones in their published papers.
+Of course, all we have is a single data point, and this must come through more clearly in our prose.

+We hope that this submission and the parallel submission on Shallow Racket's construction will inspire further investigation of Transient as a viable production-level approach.

 > The characterization of the Monotonic semantics for references [22] as a
 > variant of natural isn't correct--its exception-raising and blame